Local Tools

 read_filepathRead the full content of a file.
 Also satisfies the read-before-mutate prerequisite for write_file / sed against the same path.

 write_filepath, contentWrite content to a file (creates parent dirs, overwrites).
-For existing files, requires a prior read_file or read_file_range against the same path in this session.
+For existing files, requires a prior full read_file against the same current file version in this session.

 list_dirpath (optional)List entries in a directory (dirs marked with /)